 State parks and trails located in small towns and rural areas are sometimes the only economic driver in the community.
 Visitors coming to these parks spend dollars for lodging and in restaurants, gas stations, grocery stores, bait shops, etc. If not for state park operations these businesses might not otherwise exist.

-STATEWIDE ECONOMIC DATA - IN FY 2019, FLORIDA STATE PARKS & TRAILS SERVED MORE THAN 29 MILLION VISITORS GENERATING:
+IN 2022, FLORIDA STATE PARKS & TRAILS SERVED MORE THAN 32 MILLION VISITORS GENERATING:

 $3.9 billion direct economic impact on local economies throughout the state